Institute of Personal Trainers

 As a personal trainer, you need to do what it takes to stand out from your competitors.
 As you are running a business you must devote some time to marketing.
 Part of any advertising strategy is to create a memorable brand.
 It's an obvious fact that a logo forms a crucial part of any branding exercise.

-Without a logo, you don't have a fitness brand.
-Getting your new logo right is important for a few reasons.
+When you first become a personal trainer, getting your new logo right is important for a few reasons.
 First of all, it will help to differentiate you from other personal trainers.
 Second, it's a positive way to increase your brand's awareness.
 And, third, it's a design element you can use on all forms of marketing literature.
 Examples include flyers, websites, and social media.

 The following five steps will tell you all you need to know about creating the perfect logo for your brand.